In your battle against high blood pressure, sodium (salt) is your enemy.

 Potassium also affects the balance of fluids in your body.
 So talk to your healthcare provider before taking over-the-counter potassium supplements (as we get older, our kidneys become less able to remove potassium from our blood).
-You should also consult with your doctor before trying salt substitutes, which contain potassium chloride that is harmful if you have certain medical conditions.
+You should also consult with your doctor before trying salt substitutes, which contain potassium chloride that is harmful if you have certain medical conditions or take certain medications.

 - Recipes with Less Sodium

 - Processed Foods: here is all that salt coming from?

 - Manage Blood Pressure with Life's Simple 7® Infographic

 1Coxson PG, Cook NR, Joffres M, Hong Y, Orenstein D, Schmidt SM, Bibbins-Domingo K. Mortality benefits from US population-wide reduction in sodium consumption: Projections from 3 modeling approaches.
 Hypertension.
 2013;61:564-570.